ViewComponent/view_component/docs/guide/testing.md

 end
 ```

-For components that depend on JavaScript provided by a layout, provide the `layout` argument:
+For components that depend on a layout, provide the `layout` argument:

 ```rb
 class ViewComponentSystemTest < ViewComponent::SystemTestCase